TanyaSravan/Forge/README.md

 # Forge

-Currently supports only windows -> clone repo and run GenerateFiles
+Currently supports only windows -> clone repo and run GenerateProjects